Generalized Shipping Policy:

 The post office uses DIM weight for boxes exceeding a cubic foot in volume.
 So if we ship an 8x8x24 box, that is shipped at ACTUAL weight because it is still just .89 cubic feet.
 Using LxWxH<1728 is the guide for knowing if the box went over a cubic foot.
 So we can ship a lot of long boxes via the post office, and not be penalized with higher DIM rates.
 An 10x10x14 box is .81 cubic feet.
 But a 10x11x21 box equates to 1.34 cubic feet and could ship as DIM weight.
 Get the idea?
 LxWxH/194 is their formula to determine dimensional pounds.

 DIM weight with UPS is different.
 UPS uses LxWxH/139 to calculate.
 And for ALL boxes.
 With them, every box, and every service goes at DIM weight or actual, whichever is greater.
 So a 10x8x6 box with UPS is 4 pounds dimensional weight.
 A 12 cube box is 13 pounds.
 The UPS Store uses 166 as the divisor, but charges RETAIL rates.
 Overall, smaller or lighter boxes generally stand to receive a better rate with the post office.
-UPS will also have residential surcharges, delivery area surcharges (DAS), extended area surcharges, over length surcharges, and their new thing around Thanksgiving and Christmas: Peak Season surcharge.
+UPS will also have residential surcharges, delivery area surcharges (DAS), extended area surcharges, over length surcharges, fuel surcharges, and their new thing around Thanksgiving and Christmas: Peak Season surcharge.
 Which we found out is crazy expensive on large and huge boxes.
 (Now that we taught you all this, you can use this info when you are shipping your own packages around the holidays.)

 Best practical advice, if you do not trust that you will be treated fairly, by any company, ask first.
 Some websites won't allow you to complete a shopping cart without entering your credit card info.
 We will.
 Some have carts that show you the shipping charges.
 Sadly, we do not because of the complexity of it.
 We will not overcharge, yet we also cannot undercharge.
-So what you add to your order and where it is going ends up determining how much it costs to ship.
+So what you include in your order and where it is going ends up determining how much it costs to ship.
 We are always fair.

 In June, 2006, this little guy entered our operation.
 Three months later, he wanted to be paws on and involved in the packing.
 Our packing supervisor is demonstrating how we cushion the insides of our boxes.